 Ira Glass is the host and creator of the public radio program This American Life.
-The show is heard each week by over 2.2 million listeners on more than 500 public radio stations in the United States, Australia and Canada, with another 2.2 million downloading each podcast.
-For years, it was the most popular podcast on iTunes, until the staff created the program Serial, which has over 10 million people downloading each episode.
+The show is heard each week by over 2.2 million listeners on more than 500 public radio stations, with another 2.5 million downloading each podcast.

 Glass began his career as an intern at National Public Radio's network headquarters in Washington, DC in 1978, when he was 19 years old.
 Over the years, he worked on nearly every NPR network news program and held virtually every production job in NPR's Washington headquarters.
 He has been a tape cutter, newscast writer, desk assistant, editor, reporter and producer.
 He has filled in as host of Talk of the Nation and Weekend All Things Considered.

-A television adaptation of This American Life ran on Showtime for two seasons in 2007 and 2008, winning three Emmys.
-Glass is one of the producers of Mike Birbiglia’s new film “Don’t Think Twice,” and produced and co-wrote Birbiglia’s first film “Sleepwalk with Me.”
+A television adaptation of This American Life ran on Showtime for two seasons and Glass has produced three feature films: Mike Birbiglia’s “Don’t Think Twice” and “Sleepwalk with Me,” and the Netflix movie “Come Sunday.”

-Under Glass's editorial direction, This American Life has won the highest honors for broadcasting and journalistic excellence, including five Peabody awards.
-The American Journalism Review declared that the show is "at the vanguard of a journalistic revolution."
+Under Glass's editorial direction, This American Life has won the highest honors for broadcasting and journalistic excellence, including six Peabody awards.
+In 1999, the American Journalism Review declared that This American Life was “in the vanguard of a journalistic revolution” and since then, a generation of podcasts and radio shows have sprung up — Radiolab, Invisibilia, StartUp, Reply All, Love + Radio, Heavyweight — building on the style of narrative journalism championed by Glass and his staff.

 Try refreshing the page or contact us if the problem persists.